Promise.all, allSettled, race & any

 Promise.all()

-Promise.all() takes an iterable of promises and returns a single promise that resolves with an array of their results.
-Every input must fulfill for the combined promise to fulfill.
-If any input rejects, the combined promise rejects immediately with that rejection reason.
+Promise.all() takes an iterable and returns a promise for an array of fulfillment values.
+It fulfills only when every input fulfills.
+If any input rejects first, the aggregate promise rejects with that rejection reason.

 const [user, posts, settings] = await Promise.all([